davidliwei/PS/README.md

 # Perturbation-response Score (PS) analysis
 Perturbation-response Score (PS) analysis is a method to quantify diverse perturbation responses and discover novel biological insights in single-cell perturbation datasets.

+The definition of perturbation is broad and can be any type of perturbation including genetic, chemical, environmental or mechanical perturbations.
+In particular, PS can be used to analyze heterogeneity of perturbation responses from the following data types:

+- single-cell CRISPR screen (e.g., Perturb-seq, CROP-seq, ECCITE-seq);
+- single-cell RNA-seq of one perturbation (e.g., gene knockout, drug treatment);
+- a multiplex single-cell RNA-seq data containing a few of such perturbations.

 ## Contents
 * Installation
 * Demo